youta1119/xv6-rs/Readme.md

 # xv6-rs
-xv6-rs is re implementation xv6 in rust
+xv6-rs is re-implementation xv6 in rust

 ## setup